checkly/checkly-go-sdk/README.md

 ### Create your first checks

 Once you have a client, you can create a check.
-First, populate a Check struct with the parameters you want:
+See here how to create your first API & Browser checks.

 ```go
 apiCheck := checkly.Check{